Google Goes 'Meta' With Cost Cut Focus As Ad Sales Slump Hits Q4 Earnings; Stock Slides - NewsBreak

 "And third, we were operating against the backdrop of a more challenging economic climate that also impacted many of our customers and which remains ongoing," she added.

-Google shares were marked 2.4% lower in early Friday trading to change hands at $102.20 each, a move that would extend the stock's six-month decline to around 11%.
+Google shares were marked 4.4% lower in pre-market trading to indicate an opening bell price of $103.01 each, a move that would extend the stock's six-month decline to around 12.75%.

 Google, which unveiled plans last month to cut around 12,000 jobs from its global workforce, said the layoffs would likely cost between $1.9 billion and $2.3 billion in severance and related charges, most of which will be recognized over the current quarter.
 A further $500 million hit will come from optimizing its real estate footprint.